After mandi visit, Delhi minister says wheat not being procured at MSP, food corporation denies

 “We decided to inspect the situation today and have been apprised by the president and secretary of the mandi that not even one counter has been set up by the FCI as yet,” Rai added.

-The minister had on April 7 made the same claim, which was denied by the organisation’s Delhi region general manager Sudhir Kumar a day later.
+The minister had on April 7 made a similar claim, which was denied by the organisation’s Delhi region general manager Sudhir Kumar a day later.

 Kumar said in a statement that the minister’s allegations are “completely false and baseless” and that three purchase centres have been set up at Najafgarh mandi, and at FCI food storage depots at Narela and Mayapuri since April 1.